Why Chicken Thighs Are Better for Grilling

 • Better flavor development over open flame

-Whilebreast meat dries out quickly, thighs stay juicy, even with a little overcook.
+While breast meat dries out quickly, thighs stay juicy, even with a little overcook.
 Whether grilled skin-on or boneless, thighs deliver more consistent, forgiving results.

-If you’re after aflavorful chicken thigh experience, skip the skinless breast and go dark.
+If youโ€™re after a flavorful chicken thigh experience, skip the skinless breast and go dark.

 This fat content also makes thighs a favorite among chefs for slow grilling and searing, where crisp skin and juicy interiors create the perfect contrast in texture and flavor.